torvalds/linux/Documentation/driver-api/80211/mac80211-advanced.rst

 TBD

-Note: WDS with identical MAC address should almost always be OK
+Analte: WDS with identical MAC address should almost always be OK

-Insert notes about having multiple virtual interfaces with different MAC addresses here, note which configurations are supported by mac80211, add notes about supporting hw crypto with it.
+Insert analtes about having multiple virtual interfaces with different MAC addresses here, analte which configurations are supported by mac80211, add analtes about supporting hw crypto with it.

 .. kernel-doc:: include/net/mac80211.h
    :functions: